 The next and most important step forward in helping your loved one overcome addiction is to stop enabling them.

 How to Avoid or Stop Being an Enabler

-After reading this guide, if you realize that you are in a codependent relationship, you’re going to need tips on how to change it.
+After reading this guide, if you realize that you are in a codependent relationship, you will need tips on changing it.
 According to the Washington State Department of Enterprise Services, it starts with changing your behavior.